morris/vanilla-todo/README.md

 Additionally, most interactions are smoothly animated at 60 frames per second.
-In particular, dragging and dropping gives proper visual feedback when elements are reordered (an improvement over the original application).
+In particular, dragging and dropping gives proper visual feedback when elements are reordered.

+_The latter was an improvement over the original application when I started working on the case study some weeks ago.
+In the meantime, the TeuxDeux team released an update with a much better drag & drop experience.
+Good job!_

 One notable missing feature is Markdown support.
 It would be insensible to implement Markdown from scratch; this is a valid candidate for using